Why I Founded Qwear: The clothes that made me

 I began puberty around age 10, and I hated it.
 I hated myself, I hated my chest.
 I wore only baseball caps and baggy tees that entire year.
 I had my first panic attack that I can remember that year.

 At age 13 I started becoming more aware of my identity.
 My journal from that time reads "I'm not gay I'm not gay" over and over.
 At 14, I was fortunate to attend the Cambridge School of Weston, a private high school that focused on creativity and the arts, where being gay was widely accepted.
 I considered coming out, but I found that while my friends at school would be supportive, the outside world would not.
-I went back in the closet for 2 years.
+I remained closeted for another 2 years.

 That same year, I was assaulted by my pediatrician who forced me to undergo an internal exam.
 This experience was not only traumatizing because I was only 14, but because I didn't identify with the part of my body that was violated.
 The event taught me that I didn’t have autonomy over my body and that my needs didn't matter.